Departing from Buenos Aires, explore the spectacular Antarctic Peninsula

 Few people ever get the opportunity to set foot on the Great White Continent, but you'll be one of them

 A diversity of possible landing sites and activities allows you to see the spectacular Antarctic Peninsula from multiple perspectives

 Optional activities such as sea kayaking or polar ice camping can take your adventure to the next level.
 Book early, as these sell out fast

 A polar plunge in the Antarctic sea is the most invigorating swim you're ever likely to take

-This all-encompassing trip includes everything you need for peace of mind on your journey, such as your return flights from Buenos Aires to Ushuaia, pre-expedition hotel accommodation, transfers to and from your ship, full meals and drinks on-board (including complimentary house wine, beer and spirits), waterproof expedition boots for shore landings (on loan) and emergency evacuation insurance.
+This all-encompassing trip includes everything you need for peace of mind on your journey, such as your return flights from Buenos Aires to Ushuaia, pre-expedition hotel accommodation, transfers to and from your ship, full meals and drinks on-board (including complimentary house wine, beer and spirits), waterproof expedition boots for shore landings (on loan), all gratuities and emergency evacuation insurance.